 Begun: 2012 | Status: Improving | CAs affected: Bloomsbury | Damage Type: Irreversible

 The redevelopment of Euston Station in line with HS2 poses a great threat to Euston Square, a Georgian square within our conservation areas.
-Its future is currently uncertain, especially after we uncovered plans to wipe out the square by building on top of it.
+Its future is currently uncertain, especially after we uncovered plans to wipe out the square entirely by building on top of it.
 Plans have not yet been published for the development.

 We have been active in the drafting of the Euston Area Planning Brief which has seen greater protection placed on Euston Square and its future.
 With the recent legal success of one of our members against HS2 Ltd and the recent report condemning the plans that HS2 have for Euston, we have seen an improvement in the prospects of the square.